Wondering how to report identity theft? Find out which agencies to inform.

 Has a healthcare professional provided incorrect information?
 You might receive a bill for a procedure or service you have never used.
 Health insurance could deny a medical claim because you have reached your max benefits.
 A doctor might list a condition in your medical records that you do not have.
 All of these are signs that your identity could have been stolen.
 Someone might steal your identity to get medical services or treatment.
 They may also steal your identity to get their hands on drugs or insurance money.

 You may see new debt you have not taken out in your name.
 Are you getting letters, emails, or phone calls about debt you have not taken out?
 Sometimes these calls may just be scammers trying to steal your money or identity.
 Other times, these may be legitimate businesses that have an account with your name on it.
 Not sure who to trust?
 Get the company’s information and hang up on them.
 Research them online to see if they are legitimate company.
 Search them on Google, look at reviews, check out their social media, and check their listing with the BBB.
 If they are a scam, you will want to report them.
-We have a resource on reporting scams here.
+Check out our a resource on reporting scams.
 If they are a legitimate company, go to their website and find a good phone number.
 Use that number to call them and find out more about the account that was opened in your name.
 Do not call back the same number that called you.
 That last number may have been a scammer posing as that company.
 You will also want to check your credit report.
 Keep an eye out for any new debt that you have not taken out in your name.
 You can check your credit score for free at Credit Karma.

 Want to know about how your credit score works?
 Check out this resource.